ViktorHofer/ViktorHofer/README.md

 ### Hi there, I'm Viktor 👋

-I work on [.NET](https://github.com/dotnet) as a developer at Microsoft based in Vienna, Austria.
+I work on [.NET](https://github.com/dotnet) as a developer at Microsoft based in Austria.
 I initially joined Microsoft Austria in 2016 as an ATS (Account Technology Strategist) but shortly after realized that I belong into Engineering after all.
 These days I mostly focus on improving the Infrastructure of the core stack repositories like [dotnet/runtime](https://github.com/dotnet/runtime).

 👯 Ask me about anything music related - I love playing the piano.